 An interesting Comerford family in London was associated with the theatre music halls and movies at the end of the 19th century and for much of the first half of the 20th century.

-Two Comerford brothers, Bert and Harry, married two Sipple sisters, Aggie and Rosina, and almost created a theatrical move dynasty.
+Two Comerford brothers, Bert and Harry, married two Sipple sisters, Aggie and Rosina, and almost created a theatrical and movie dynasty.

 Albert (Bert) Alfred G Comerford was a composer who used the stage name Bert Brantford.
 He was born in London on 23 December 1879.
 He played a significant supporting role for his brother, composing many of his songs.
 Bert’s wife, Agnes Violet (Aggie) Sipple, was an actor who used the stage name Agnes Brantford.
 She was known for her roles in a number of films, including Everything is Rhythm (1936), A Will and a Way (1922) and The Last Post (1929).

 Bert’s brother, Harry Comerford, used the stage name Harry Ford.
 He married Aggie’s sister, Rosina Sipple.
 The Sipple sisters’ mother, Betsy (Asher), was a vocalist and musician.